Gibson Les Paul Junior: Variations

-The Les Paul Junior was originally introduced in 1954 as a single-cutaway model, with its double-cutaway counterpart arriving to the market in early 1958.
-Color schemes most commonly placed on Juniors were vintage sunburst, cherry red, and TV yellow.
+The Les Paul Junior was originally introduced in 1954 as a single-cutaway model, with its double-cutaway debuting in early 1958.
+The most common color schemes were vintage sunburst, cherry red, and TV yellow.
 In 2012, two rare black models with tortoiseshell pickguard, from 1959 and 1960, were described in Vintage Guitar; the possibility was offered that black models were special-ordered for a specific store, or that the black finish was used to cover up blemishes in the wood.
-In 1961, the body style of the Junior was shifted, and after conflict between Gibson and Les Paul, these models were later renamed the "SG Junior".
+In 1961, the body style of the Junior was shifted, and after conflict between Gibson and Les Paul, these models were renamed the "SG Junior".

-The Les Paul Junior is still offered today in several different variations.
-Gibson offers U.S.-made Les Paul Juniors which has been given modern touches including a more slim-tapered neck.
-These particular Juniors have been seen in several different incarnations since the mid-1980s in both single- and double-cutaway. (see #Timeline) The Gibson Custom shop has also offered a period-correct Junior over the years through both its Historic and VOS branches.
-These models feature the more notorious large neck or "baseball bat" neck as it is often referred to among players.
+The Les Paul Junior is still offered today in several U.S.-made versions that have been given modern touches, including a slimmer tapered neck.
+These have been seen in several different incarnations since the mid-1980s in both single- and double-cutaway. (see #Timeline) The Gibson Custom shop has also offered a period-correct Junior over the years through both its Historic and VOS branches.
+These models feature the more notorious large (or "baseball bat") neck.

-Several artists have had Juniors produced in the Gibson product line including John Lennon, Mick Jones, Peter Frampton, and often included is the Bob Marley Les Paul Special.
-The Lennon model is unique for the single-coil, hexagon-shaped "Charlie Christian" pickup at the neck, a modification Lennon himself accepted when he had his actual Junior serviced in the 1970s, upon acquiring the guitar (the pickup name derives from the pickup installed on Christian's Gibson ES-150 guitar).
-Green Day's Billie Joe Armstrong and Gibson have released two signature Les Paul Juniors, the first is in three custom colors including Vintage Sunburst, Classic White, and Ebony, and is based on the actual '54-'57 Juniors.
+Several artists have had Juniors produced in the Gibson product line, including John Lennon, Mick Jones, Peter Frampton, and the Bob Marley Les Paul Special.
+The Lennon model is unique for the single-coil, hexagon-shaped "Charlie Christian" pickup at the neck (which derived its name from the type installed on Christian's Gibson ES-150), a modification Lennon accepted when he had the guitar serviced upon acquiring it in the 1970s.
+Green Day's Billie Joe Armstrong and Gibson have released four signature Les Paul Juniors, the first is in three custom colors including Vintage Sunburst, Classic White, and Ebony, and is based on the actual '54-'57 Juniors.
 It also has some modern features requested by Armstrong, which include a slim tapered neck, as well as a specially designed "H-90" pickup which is said to be hum-canceling and it is overwound to handle more distortion.
 Armstrong's second signature model is a double-cutaway in TV Yellow which also includes an "H-90" pickup.
 However, according to Armstrong's guitar tech, he does not use the H-90 in his guitars.
 He uses a Seymour Duncan Antiquity P-90 pickup.
+The third signature is a single-cutaway released in 2018 in cherry, ebony, and sonic blue.
+The fourth, and as of 2023, most recent signature model is two structurally identical single-cutaway guitars; one in a "vintage ebony gloss" finish and the other in a "silver mist" finish, the second of which appearing in multiple music videos such as Oh Love and Stay the Night and being used in live performances throughout the 2010s and early 2020s.

-The Les Paul Special has a similar body shape, but is equipped with two P-90 pickups and Gibson's standard four-knob, three-way switch electronics.
+The Les Paul Special has a generally similar body shape, but has a contoured top, two P-90 pickups, and Gibson's standard four-knob, three-way switch electronics.